Hello-Ship-Code/DS-with-C/07-Sparse_Matrix/README.md

 - **Indices**: Stores the column indices of the elements in the data array.
 - **Index Pointer**: Stores the index in the data array where each row starts.
 - Here we consider three array as mentioned above,

 1. To store the data.
-  2. To store the column.
+2. To store the column number.
-  3. data
+3. To store the number of elements in the current

 | 0 0 3 0 4 |
 | 0 0 5 7 0 |